Skip to content

 How do I debug pages not loading correctly?

-You can enable debug information by setting APP_DEBUG=true in your .env.
-(Do not leave this enabled, it could leak private data) To see additional information, run ./scripts/composer_wrapper.php install, to install additional debug tools.
-This will add a debug bar at the bottom of every page that will show you detailed debug information.
+To enable debug information, set APP_DEBUG=true in your .env file.
+Do not leave this setting enabled, because it can leak private data.
+For more information, run ./scripts/composer_wrapper.php install.
+This command installs more debug tools.
+It adds a debug bar at the bottom of each page with detailed debug information.

 How do I debug the discovery process?